CFEL-CMI/richmol/docs/source/education.rst

 Richmol for education
 *********************

-Here we provide a suite of computational lab activities suitable for use in classes teaching molecular physcis, rovibrational spectroscopy, or related courses.
+A list of computational lab activities suitable for use in classes teaching molecular physcis, rovibrational spectroscopy, or related courses.

-We aim at increase students' exposure to scientific programming to help students learn molecular physcis through computation.
+(*Need to clean up the examples*)

 .. toctree::
    :maxdepth: 1